 I am sharing this particular recipe because it’s very straightforward and everyone always loves them.
 I haven’t made them yet where they weren’t gone within minutes…no matter how many that I prepared.

-You can serve these babies with any kind of sauce which makes for an extra fun get-together.
+You can serve these fried dove bites with just about any kind of sauce.
+A variety of sauces makes for an extra fun get-together.
 Since this appetizer is so very easy, you can spend a little time developing a few sauces to use.
-It changes the entire flavor profile of the dish.
+The sauce changes the entire flavor profile of the dish.
 You can even make a relish to put over it for an extra fancy sit-down appetizer.

-The sky is the limit; Just make it a point to prepare these prizes whatever you do!
-It is something that you don’t want to miss.
+The sky is the limit!
+Just make it a point to prepare these tasty prizes, whatever you do.
+It is an experience that you don’t want to miss.

 Stacy Lyn’s Pan Fried Dove Appetizer

 - 1 cup buttermilk

 - 1 1/2 tablespoon paprika